 Peg Elmer of Community-Resilience.org initiated a charrette in 2013 to look for creative adaptations for buildings to improve their protection from damage.
 The project looked at sites both inside the high risk Special Flood Hazard Area and outside.
 The findings of the charrette are published in the Property Owner’s Guide to Re-Building for Flood Resiliency Feb 2014

 The work of modifying buildings is complex.
 The effort includes assessment (getting elevation information, understanding municipal permit requirements, considering designs and insurance outcomes), financing and contracting.
 The experience of other people who are doing this work may be invaluable.
 A list serve has been established to create a mutual-support opportunity for people considering building relocation and elevation projects.
 If you are working to adapt a building you may want to participate in the Flood Safe Listserve.

 Some vulnerable settlements include historic districts and buildings.
 For these historic assets it is particularly important that their risk is not increased by any further loss of existing natural flood protection in the watershed.

-Many older and historic buildings have basements of some type.
-Basements add a great deal to the cost of flood insurance since they are holes in the ground where the water goes and also since the basement floor counts as the bottom floor for insurance rating.
+Many older and historic buildings have a basement of some type.
+Basements add a great deal to the cost of flood insurance because they can collect flood water and because the basement floor counts as the bottom floor for insurance rating.
 In some buildings it may be possible to fill in the basement and make it into a flood-compliant crawlspace without violating the historic qualities of the structure or the district.
 It may even be possible to elevate the walk-in level without losing the historic significance of the structure or degrading its contribution to the district.

 Before You Repair Flood Damage: Important Information for Historic Building Owners and Municipalities ACCD DEC 2011